gelaelala/WanderPaw-Project/README.md

 ![linkleap logo](https://user-images.githubusercontent.com/92629668/236639699-b6549170-afb9-4e49-a5af-44331f336e04.png)

-<p align = "center"><bold><i> This will be the repository of all documentations and codes for the WanderPaw application, the final requirement in Computer Engineering Technology 4</p>
+<p align = "center"><b><i> This will be the repository of all documentations and codes for the WanderPaw application, the final requirement in Computer Engineering Technology 4</p>

 **Group Name:** Link-Leap